JOIN LOGIN JOIN

 Staying Hidden Matters More Than Ever

 Stay HiddenOne of the sneakier Warhammer 40k 11th Edition rules changes here is how being hidden works on the table.
-Units can stay tucked away until they fire at another unit or an enemy gets within 15″, which should make movement, staging, and terrain use feel a lot more tactical.
+Infantry can stay tucked away until they fire at another unit or an enemy gets within 15″, which should make movement, staging, and terrain use feel a lot more tactical.

-That is a pretty big deal for armies that want to play cagey early, set up trades, or keep key units alive long enough to actually do something before getting blasted off the board.
+Hidden and ObscuredThat’s great for armies that want to play cagey early, set up trades, or keep key units alive long enough to actually do something before getting blasted off the board.

 Cover Affecting Hit Rolls Changes the Math